 x.x.x.x port 3999) and enable it.
 Disable any other listed update servers.

 - Save and deploy the policy to the IPS.

-- In the LMI, check for updates (Manage System Settings -> Administration -> Check for Updates).
-When completed, the LMI should only see show a firmware version available for install based on the latest firmware .pkg file found in the local /var/spool/updates/ directory.
+- In the LMI, check for updates (Manage System Settings > Administration > Check for Updates).
+When completed, the LMI should only show a firmware version available for install based on the latest firmware .pkg file that is found in the local /var/spool/updates/ directory.

 IBM Security Network Intrusion Prevention System

 Software version: 4.6.1, 4.6.2